 Anglicans and the Japanese in British Columbia, 1902-1949

 On June 4, 1942, when Canada was moving residents of Japanese origin from the coast, a headline in the Vancouver Sun read: “Controversy on Jap Treatment Stirs Anglican Synod.”
 The accompanying story reported that a “flare-up over the question of ‘Christian-like’ treatment for Japanese residents of Canada” had dominated a session of the 49th Synod of the Diocese of New Westminster.
 Rev. Canon Wilberforce Cooper, chairman of the Committee on Oriental Missions, regretted “that the leader of the anti-Japanese movement in Vancouver” was a member of synod.
 Alderman Halford D. Wilson, a lay delegate, member of that Committee, and son of Rev. G.H.
 Wilson, replied that he had “advocated settlement of the Japanese question in a ‘spirit of good will.’”
 It was an odd sense of “good will.”
 Since at least 1937, Wilson had fought what he called “the peaceful penetration of Japanese into the economic life of the Province [that] …threatens to establish in the not distant future a standard comparable only to the sweat shops of the industrial centres of Japan.”
 Given “the tension and run of feeling in wartime,” the Synod merely expressed appreciation of the “skill, care, and courtesy” with which the British Columbia Security Commission, a federal agency, was moving the Japanese.
 Whether the Commission acted with “care and courtesy” is debatable.
-By implying sympathy for the plight of the Japanese and satisfaction with their removal, the resolution reflected long-standing ambiguity within the Anglican Church, the largest denomination in .
+By implying sympathy for the plight of the Japanese and satisfaction with their removal, the resolution reflected long-standing ambiguity within the Anglican Church, the largest denomination in British Columbia towards the Japanese in the province.

 Few British Columbians spoke in favour of the Asian presence.
 Among the Anglicans, as in some other mainstream denominations, notably the Methodists (after 1926 the United Church), some leaders saw opportunities for evangelization while others opposed Asian immigration.
 These divided sentiments carried over from experience with the Chinese with whom the Japanese were often conflated.
 Among Anglicans, Canon Arthur Beanlands of Victoria’s Christ Church Cathedral told the 1902 Royal Commission on Chinese and Japanese Immigration that the Japanese were “more dangerous” than the Chinese because they were “non-assimilating.”
 Yet, under Kathleen O’Melia, a lay missionary, who believed that “we cannot evade our duty to these heathens,” the Church set up English language and sewing classes for Japanese immigrants and day care for their children.
 Few conversions followed; many clients cared more for social services than Christianity.
 Yet, in 1940 an unnamed member of a Japanese congregation claimed that Christianity was making progress among those who had attended an Anglican kindergarten.